Forex Trading in Spain and CNMV Forex Brokers

 How to make a complaint about a CNMV Forex broker

-We hope you won’t find yourself in such a situation but should the need arise for you to make a complaint the CNMV will be able to handle your grievance or complaint, providing the broker is CNMV regulated.
-Of course, you will have to try and reach an amicable resolution with the provider yourself in the first instance.
-But if you are unable to reach a mutually agreeable conclusion the matter can be raised with the Financial Ombudsman.
-If you are still unable to reach an agreement you will be able to contact the CNMV who will listen to your complaint.
+We hope you won’t find yourself in such a situation, but should the need arise for you to make a complaint the CNMV will be able to handle your grievance or complaint, providing the broker is CNMV regulated.
+Of course, you will have to try and reach an amicable resolution with the provider yourself in the first instance; but if you are unable to reach a mutually agreeable conclusion the matter can be raised with the Financial Ombudsman.
+If you are still unable to reach an agreement you will be able to contact the CNMV, who will listen to your complaint.

-The CNMV has the protection of consumers at the heart of its operations
+The CNMV has the protection of consumers at the heart of its operations.

 One of the most important criteria for those of you wanting to trade Forex in Spain is regulation.
-Choosing a CNMV regulated broker ensures they have sufficient capital available to cover any trading losses because your funds will be held in a segregated account.
-You can also be confident the trading environment is fair because your trades will be executed at the prevailing market price.
+Choosing a CNMV-regulated broker ensures they have sufficient capital available to cover any trading losses, because your funds will be held in a segregated account.
+You can also be confident the trading environment is fair, because your trades will be executed at the prevailing market price.

 Regulatory standards do vary immensely from country to country, but as Spain is a member of the EU you can be confident of a basic standard of regulation.
 This is because regulatory bodies operating in the EU are required to comply with MiFID.
-This European Directive is designed to harmonize regulation for investment services across all member states with the objective of increasing competition and consumer protection.
+This European Directive is designed to harmonise regulation for investment services across all member states, with the objective of increasing competition and consumer protection.

 |CSSF Regulated||CMVM Regulated||Danish FSA Regulated||AFM Regulated|